 Arron’s mother is white British and his father is from a British Asian Indian family.
 Carers may need to support Arron in understanding his heritage.

 Wherever possible we try to place siblings together.
 Many foster children value their relationships with their brothers and sisters most about their family, so staying together is important to them.
+You can hear from a foster carer about fostering siblings.

 Loving brothers need to stay together - Simon, 7 and Danny, 9*